 Built in the 15th-Century by Rembold of Plettenberg, the Burg Wissem is a grandiose structure that stands in the town of Troisdorf.
 While it suffered damage in World War II, the structure has been renovated and looks as beautiful today as it did when it was built in 1435.
 The main halls and rooms of the castle has now been converted into an illustrations museum that showcases different drawings of landmarks located across the city.
 One half of the building is also dedicated to a research association that deals in recognizing and preserving historical monuments.
 Visitors can also explore some of the smaller buildings that still house original furnishings and beautiful period-piece decorations.

-Situated on the Michaelsberg and overlooking the town of Sieburg, the Michaelsberg Abbey is a former Benedictine monastery belonging to the Subiaco Congregation, which is the largest congregation in the Benedictine Confederation.
-Founded in 1064 by Archbishop Anno II, the abbey succumbed to a fire in the 18th-century and was rebuilt to its current baroque building complex.
-In 1803, after the dissolution of the abbey, the building was used as an army barrack, a mental hospital and as a prison.
+Situated on the Michaelsberg and overlooking the town of Siegburg, is the Michaelsberg Abbey.
+It was previously known as the Benedictine monastery belonging to the Subiaco Congregation.
+Founded in 1064 by Archbishop Anno II, the abbey caught fire in the 18th Century and later rebuilt to the current baroque building complex.
+Over the years it was used as an army barrack, a mental hospital and as a prison.
 In 1914, the abbey again fell under the care of the Benedictine convent during World War II.
-In 2010, the community voted to close the abbey due to its declining financial situation.
-Today the abbey is open to public visitations and can be explore on a guided tour or on your own.
+In 2010, the community voted for the termination of the abbey due to its declining financial situation.
+Today the abbey is open to public visitations and can be explored on a guided tour.